jcranston/zero-to-ai/docs/assignments/assign1/assign1.rst

 to play around with defining variables and types.
-Once you are in either command prompt, follow along with `Learn Python in Y minutes <https://learnxinyminutes.com/docs/python/>`_ and enter the same variables in your python interpreter.
+Once you are in either command prompt, follow along with `Learn Python in Y minutes <https://learnxinyminutes.com/docs/python/>`_ and enter the same variables in your Python interpreter.
 Alternately, you can practice writing in your text editor of choice and writing a file that contains the same content (so you can practice keystrokes in your text editor).
 If you chose to use an interpreter to practice, copy and paste the interpreter output